A push-button may refer to any of the following:

 Push buttons are also used online for forms and tools that perform a specific task.
 For example, when doing a search online the search query is entered into the text box and you click a "Search" push-button to perform a search for the entered text.
 Below is an example of a search box with a Search push button.

-To make a push button, similar to the above example in HTML (your own web page) requires the input type tag placed within a form tag, like what is shown below.
+To make a push button, similar to the above example in HTML (on your web page) requires the input type tag placed within a form tag, like what is shown below.
 In this code, the action is pointing to a script on Computer Hope that performs the action once the button is pressed.
 If you wanted the button to perform an action such as sending an e-mail or perform a different task, point the action to the address of the script.

 <input name="q" type="text" size="23">